CALL NOW | TEL: 07540 355777

 A vehicle's history is effectively erased upon export, but most of it is there on the auction sheet.
 Make sure you see it, and ask for a copy if required.
 A dealer/importer reluctant to let you see the auction sheet on request should be a red flag!

-Insuring your Alphard: Alphard insurance has been offered by the following companies, but your circumstances will affect what you’re offered so shop around: Ageas (recommended), Adrian Flux, Advance Insurance, LV, Admiral, A-Plan (Thatcham), Mark Richard, Crowthorne, Lifesure Group, Keith Michaels, AJ Insurance.
+Insuring your Alphard: Alphard insurance has been offered by the following companies, but your circumstances will affect what you’re offered so shop around: Ageas (recommended), Adrian Flux, Advance Insurance, LV, Admiral, A-Plan (Thatcham), Mark Richard, Crowthorne, Lifesure Group, Keith Michaels, AJ Insurance, Howdens.

 Battery: The best replacement battery for your Alphard is probably the Bosch type 27 S4005, but you’ll be fine with any standard L005.
 Dimensions will be roughly L: 232 mm, W: 173 mm, H: 225 (including terminals) with an Ah of 60 or greater.
 CCA should be 330 or higher if you expect cold starts, but you won’t need a much higher CCA rating in South Devon.